Battle of Pinkie: Background

-In the last years of his reign, King Henry VIII of England tried to secure an alliance with Scotland by the marriage of the infant Mary, Queen of Scots, to his young son, the future Edward VI.
-When diplomacy failed, and Scotland was on the point of an alliance with France, he launched a war against Scotland that has become known as the Rough Wooing.
-The war also had a religious aspect; some Scots opposed an alliance that would bring religious Reformation on English terms.
-During the battle, the Scots taunted the English soldiers as "loons" (persons of no consequence), "tykes" and "heretics".
-The Earl of Angus, who is said to have arrived with monks "the professors of the Gospel", the heavy pikemen of the Lowlands, eight thousand strong, was in the lead.
+During the final years of his reign, King Henry VIII of England tried to secure an alliance with Scotland by the marriage of the infant Mary, Queen of Scots to his young son, the future Edward VI.
+The Scots rejected the Treaty of Greenwich.
+When further diplomacy failed, and Scotland was on the verge of an alliance with France, he launched a war against Scotland that has become known as the Rough Wooing.
+Some Scots opposed an alliance that would bring a reformation of the church on English terms, and saw the 1547 campaign as a religious conflict, while the Protestant John Cockburn of Ormiston welcomed an English army.
+Edward VI wrote "we fight for the cause of God, they for that of the Pope".
+During the battle, the Scots taunted the English soldiers, calling them "louns" (loon, i.e. "person of no consequence"), "tykes", and "heretics".
+The Earl of Angus is said to have arrived at the battle with monks, "the professors of the Gospel".

-When Henry VIII died in 1547, Edward Seymour, maternal uncle of Edward VI, became Lord Protector and Duke of Somerset, with (initially) unchallenged power.
-He continued the policy of seeking forcible alliance with Scotland by demanding both the marriage of Mary to Edward, and the imposition of an Anglican Reformation on the Scottish Church.
+When Henry VIII died in 1547, Edward Seymour, maternal uncle of Edward VI, became Lord Protector.
+He continued the policy of seeking a forced alliance with Scotland by demanding both the marriage of Mary to Edward and the imposition of an Anglican Reformation on the Scottish Church.
 Early in September, he led a well-equipped army into Scotland, supported by a large fleet.
-The Earl of Arran, Scottish Regent at the time, was forewarned by letters from Adam Otterburn, his representative in London, who had observed English war preparations.
-Otterburn may have seen the leather horse armour designed and made by the workshop of the Italian artist Nicholas Bellin of Modena at Greenwich.
+The Earl of Arran, Scottish regent at the time, was forewarned by letters from Adam Otterburn, his representative in London, who had observed English war preparations.
+Otterburn may have seen the leather horse armour made by the workshops of Nicholas Bellin of Modena and Hans Hunter.